 Here are the most common places to get coverage :

-- The Car Rental Company : This is the insurance coverage rental cars offer you when you pick up your rental.
-It covers you for some damage to the rental car, but there are exclusions.
-A daily rate on top of the rental fee applies.
+- The Rental Company : This will be offered when you pick up the vehicle.
+It covers you for some damage to the rented vehicle, but there are exclusions.

-- Credit Card : You may have coverage through our credit card if you book your rental using the card.
-Terms and conditions apply.
+- Credit Card : You may have protection through your credit card if you book using the card.
 The cost varies based on your card type and provider.

-- Your Auto Insurance Policy : Most insurers offer optional coverage that covers damage to vehicles you don’t own.
-This is a policy endorsement known as Legal Liability For Damage to Non-Owned Automobiles.
-Most refer to it as rental vehicle insurance.
-When you have this coverage, you can use it for rental cars.
-You don’t need the coverage from the rental agency or your credit card.
+- Your Automobile Insurer : Most insurers offer options that cover damage to vehicles you don’t own.
+This endorsement is known as Legal Liability For Damage to Non-Owned Automobiles.

 Rental Car Insurance FAQs

-You need some form of insurance coverage when you rent a car.
-Without coverage, you would have to pay out of pocket for any damage.
+You need some form of car insurance when you rent a car.
+Without it, you would have to pay out of pocket for any damage.
 Even a minor accident could cause thousands of dollars in damage.

 It depends on your policy.
 Some insurers have a set amount they allot for a rental.
-For example, you may have $2000 in rental car coverage.
-If you open a claim and require a rental car, your insurer will usually notify you of coverage limits.
-Check your policy details to confirm.
+For example, you may have $2000 in coverage.
+If you open a claim and require a rental, your insurer will usually notify you of limits.

-It is a good idea to purchase collision insurance from the rental car company if you don’t have a personal auto insurance policy.
-If you already have insurance, you may be covered for your rental.
+It is a good idea to purchase collision insurance from the rental car company if you don’t have a personal auto policy.
+If you already have coverage, your policy may cover it.

 Yes.
-You can get a rental car without personal insurance.
-Rental cars automatically come with basic insurance.
+Rental cars automatically come with basic protection.
 However, the basic amount is minimal.
 Any damage above these limits you would have to pay for out of pocket.